Islamic revival

+During the Cold War following World War II, the United States and the United Kingdom launched covert and overt campaigns to encourage and strengthen Islamic fundamentalist groups in the Middle East, North Africa, and southern Asia.
+These groups were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.

+According to some estimates, between 1960s and 2016, Saudi Arabia funnelled over US$100 billion to spread Wahhabi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism by Saudi Arabia was "the largest worldwide propaganda campaign ever mounted".
+Similarly, David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".
+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that International propagation of the Salafi movement and Wahhabism campaign was "rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."
+In 2013, the European Parliament identified Wahhabism as the main source of global terrorism.

 Preachers and scholars who have been described as revivalists (mujaddids) or mujaddideen, by differing sects and groups in the history of Islam include Ahmad ibn Hanbal, Ibn Taymiyyah, Shah Waliullah Dehlawi, Ahmad Sirhindi, Ashraf Ali Thanwi, Muhammad ibn Abd al-Wahhab, and Muhammad Ahmad.
-In the 20th century, figures such as Sayyid Rashid Rida, Hassan al-Banna, Sayyid Qutb, Abul A'la Maududi, and Ruhollah Khomeini, have been described as such.
+In the 20th century, figures such as Sayyid Rashid Rida, Hassan al-Banna, Sayyid Qutb, Abul A'la Maududi, Ruhollah Khomeini and Syed Mahbub E Khoda have been described as such.
 Academics often use the terms "Islamist" and "Islamic revivalist" interchangeably.
 Contemporary revivalist currents include jihadism; neo-Sufism, which cultivates Muslim spirituality; and classical fundamentalism, which stresses obedience to Sharia and ritual observance.

 Some of the more prominent examples include Saudi Arabia after the 1979 Grand Mosque attack, Iran after the 1979 revolution, Pakistan after Zia's Islamization in 1979, and Afghanistan after the rise of the Mujahideen from the Soviet–Afghan War in 1979.
+In Islam, a revival leader is known as a mujaddid.

 Early history of revivalism

 The concept of Islamic revival is based on a sahih hadith (a saying attributed to Muhammad), recorded by Abu Dawood, narrated by Abu Hurairah, who reported that Muhammad said:

 Allah will raise for this community at the end of every 100 years the one who will renovate its religion for it.